aundang/govtech-interview-1/README.md

   - withtodo.js
 ```

-## Sample Output:
+## Sample output:

 ```
   check if there are 4 files in the directory
-    ✓ getAllFiles method should return array of files
+    ✓ get all files in the directory and check

   check if file "withtodo.js" and "dummy.js" exist in the array
-    ✓ getAllFiles method should return array of files
+    ✓ get all files in the directory and check

+  check if files inside sub-directories contains "TODO"
+    ✓ get all files in the directory and check

   check if processFile returns the absolute path
-    ✓ call processFile to scan the file
+    ✓ call processFile to check the file

   check if file "withtodo.js" contain "TODO"
-    ✓ call processFile to scan the file
+    ✓ call processFile to check the file

   check if file "dummy.js" does not contain "TODO"
     ✓ call processFile to scan the file

-  5 passing (10ms)
+  6 passing (9ms))
 ```